-- be a small capital works or capital expenditure project that delivers social benefits to your community - be nominated by your MP - be located at an address in your MP's electorate.
-(Federal electorate boundaries as at the 2022 Federal election).
-Use the Nationalmap.gov.au mapping tool with reference to the Glossary for more information on determining project location eligibility in electorates) - be used in your MP's electorate if it includes portable equipment - include eligible activities and eligible expenditure - have at least \$2,500 in eligible expenditure unless the applicant is a local governing body which requires at least \$5,000 in eligible expenditure - have a maximum project cost of \$50,000 - be undertaken in the project period and completed no later than 31 December 2023.
+- deliver social benefits to your community - be nominated by your MP - be located at an address in your MP's electorate.
+(Federal electorate boundaries for the purposes of Round 9 of the program are as at the 2022 Federal election).
+Use the Nationalmap.gov.au with reference to the Glossary for more information on determining project location eligibility in electorates - be held within your MP's electorate in the case of events or used in your MP's electorate if it includes portable equipment - include eligible activities and eligible expenditure - have at least \$2,500 in eligible expenditure, unless the applicant is a local governing body which requires at least \$5,000 in eligible expenditure be undertaken in the project period and completed no later than 31 December 2025.